zaffinabrianna/blackjack/README.md

 # Blackjack Game
 This is coded for my game development course.
-I had to code a terminal-based game for blackjack
+I had to code a terminal-based game for blackjack.

+Goes according to pylint coding standards.

 ## Author:
 Brianna Zaffina